Things to Do in Yosemite Valley: The Ultimate Guide

 tourists boarding Yosemite valley shuttle

-One of Yosemite National Park’s best manmade features is the free valley shuttles.
-They run on two routes: the Valleywide Shuttle, and the East Valley Shuttle.
-They arrive at least once every 22 minutes, from 7am-10pm, 7 days a week.
-These shuttles visit each hotel and major site in the valley and will save you a lot of headache.
+One of Yosemite National Park’s best man-made features is the free shuttle service in Yosemite Valley.
+There are two routes: the Valleywide Shuttle, and the East Valley Shuttle.
+They arrive at least every 22 minutes, from 7am-10pm, seven days a week.
+These shuttles visit each hotel and major site in the valley and will save you a lot of headache — and time spent in traffic.

-The headache we speak of is parking of course.
-Driving your own vehicle to Yosemite Valley is wonderfully convenient, until you have to park it.
-Our recommendation is to plan on getting to the valley early, and then abandoning your car in favor of the shuttle for the day.
-Take the shuttle to all the viewpoints and hikes with no FOMO due to a full parking lot.
+Driving your own vehicle to Yosemite Valley is convenient until you have to park it.
+Our recommendation is to get to the valley early and leave your car there for the day.
+Then take the shuttle to all of the hikes and viewpoints so you don’t have to worry about missing out due to a full parking lot.

 A photo of Yosemite Half Dome and a tree on a cliff

-While we believe that a successful Yosemite trip doesn’t have to include the most popular sights to be unforgettable, there are a few major landmarks that most people want to see and photograph.
-The great news is you won’t have to try hard to see the biggies in Yosemite Valley, as they loom over the valley in grand fashion, demanding your attention.
+A trip to Yosemite Valley doesn’t have to include the most popular sights to be worth it — but there are a few major landmarks that most visitors want to see and photograph.
+The good news is you won’t have to try hard to see the most impressive sites in Yosemite Valley.
+They rise above the valley in epic fashion, practically demanding your attention.
+They include:

 • El Capitan – You can’t miss this massive rock monolith towering over the valley.
-The most impressive views are from right beneath in El Capitan Meadow (Shuttle Stop #9), Valley View (on Northside Drive), and Tunnel View (on Wawona Rd just 15 min from the valley).
+The most impressive views are from right below in El Capitan Meadow (Shuttle Stop #9), Valley View (on Northside Drive), and Tunnel View (on Wawona Rd., just 15 minutes from the valley).

-• Half Dome – Once again, good luck missing this iconic sight!
-You will see spectacular views of Half Dome from Cook’s Meadow and Sentinel Bridge (Shuttle Stop #6), Stoneman Meadow (near Curry Village), and Tunnel View.
+• Half Dome – Once again, you’ll find it hard to overlook this iconic sight!
+You’ll see spectacular views of Half Dome from Cook’s Meadow and Sentinel Bridge (Shuttle Stop #6), Stoneman Meadow (near Curry Village), and Tunnel View.

-• Yosemite Falls – These impressive falls are best seen from the Lower Yosemite Falls Loop trail (Shuttle Stop #6) and places like Cook’s Meadow and Swinging Bridge (Shuttle Stop #6).
+• Yosemite Falls – These impressive falls are best seen from the Lower Yosemite Falls Loop Trail (Shuttle Stop #6), as well as Cook’s Meadow and Swinging Bridge (Shuttle Stop #6).

-• Bridalveil Fall – This famous fall can be admired from Tunnel View, Valley View, and turnouts along Northside Drive.
-Easiest to see with a car or on a tour.
+• Bridalveil Fall – This famous waterfall can be admired from Tunnel View, Valley View, and several turnouts along Northside Drive.
+It’s easiest to see with a car or on a tour.

-• Tunnel View – The most famous viewpoint in the park, with a sweeping view of the valley, including Bridalveil Fall, El Cap, and Half Dome.
-This viewpoint is not technically IN the valley, because it is a view OF the valley from just above, but we wanted to mention it because it is a short, 15 min drive from the valley and definitely worth the trip.
-It is an included stop on all tours!
+• Tunnel View – This is the most famous viewpoint in the entire park, with a sweeping view of the valley — including Bridalveil Fall, El Capitan, and Half Dome.
+This viewpoint is technically not in the valley, because it’s a view of the valley from above, but we wanted to mention it because it’s only a 15-minute drive from the valley and definitely worth the trip.
+It’s an included stop on most Yosemite tours!

 Best Hikes In Yosemite Valley